syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

 ## Day Before Proctoring:

-1. Print two copies of the daily proctoring schedule for the next day: one for the Data Cave, and one for the proctoring clipboard.
-The latter should only have the participant's name, ID number, and scheduled time.
+1. Print two copies of the daily proctoring schedule for the next day and put it on the proctoring clipboard.
 The schedules should be posted in the `govtomni` drive, in the `CIPI_F15` folder.
 2. Set up the Data Cave:
     * Check to make sure that the BioNomadix units are charging.
 If they are not, plug them in.
 3. Set up the Participant Room: